By Tara Wadhwa, Director of Policy, TikTok US

 Additional well-being resources to support our community

-While we don’t allow content that promotes, glorifies or normalises suicide, self-harm or eating disorders, we do support people who choose to share their personal experiences to raise awareness, help others who might be struggling and find support among our community.
+While we don’t allow content that promotes, glorifies or normalizes suicide, self-harm or eating disorders, we do support people who choose to share their experiences to raise awareness, help others who might be struggling and find support among our community.

-To help our community do this safely, this month we've rolled out new well-being guides to support people who choose to share their personal experiences on our platform, developed with the guidance of independent experts, including the International Association for Suicide Prevention and Samaritans (UK).
-The guides, which are available on our Safety Centre for informational purposes only, also offer tips to help our community members responsibly engage with someone who may be struggling or in distress.
+To help our community do this safely, we've rolled out new well-being guides to support people who choose to share their personal experiences on our platform, developed with the guidance of the International Association for Suicide Prevention, Crisis Text Line, Live For Tomorrow, Samaritans of Singapore and Samaritans (UK).
+The guides, which are available on our Safety Center for informational purposes only, also offer tips to help our community members responsibly engage with someone who may be struggling or in distress.

 Expanded guide on eating disorders

 Earlier this year, we rolled out new features to support users who may be living with or recovering from an eating disorder.
-When a user searches for terms related to eating disorders, we direct them to the BEAT Helpline, provide them with suggested tools and direct them to appropriate resources.
+When a user searches for terms related to eating disorders, we provide them with suggested tools and direct them to appropriate resources.
 We've also introduced permanent public service announcements (PSAs) on certain hashtags, such as #whatIeatinaday, to increase awareness and provide support for our community.

-We're now expanding these resources with a new Safety Centre guide on eating disorders for teens, caregivers, and educators.
-Developed in consultation with independent experts including the National Eating Disorders Association, National Eating Disorder Information Centre, Butterfly Foundation, and Bodywhys, this guide will provide information, support and advice on eating disorders.
+We're now expanding these resources with a new Safety Center guide on eating disorders for teens, caregivers, and educators.
+Developed in consultation with independent experts including the National Eating Disorders Association (NEDA), National Eating Disorder Information Centre, Butterfly Foundation, and Bodywhys, this guide will provide information, support and advice on eating disorders.

 Expanding search interventions

-When someone searches for words or phrases such as #suicide, we direct them to local support resources such as the Samaritans helpline, where they can find support and information about treatment options.
+When someone searches for words or phrases such as #suicide, we'll direct them to local support resources such as the Crisis Text Line helpline, where they can find support and information about treatment options.

-Following consultation with independent experts, from last month we've also provided our community with content from our creators where they share their personal experiences with mental well-being, information on where to seek support and advice on how to talk to loved ones about these issues.
-These videos will appear in search results when searching for certain terms related to suicide or self-harm, with our community able to opt-in to view should they wish to.
+Following consultation with independent experts, we've also provided our community with content from our creators where they share their personal experiences with mental well-being, information on where to seek support and advice on how to talk to loved ones about these issues.
+These videos will appear in search results for certain terms related to suicide or self-harm, with our community able to opt-in to view should they wish to.

 Strengthening our notices on search results

 As part of our ongoing efforts to keep our community safe, we will also be updating our existing warning label for sensitive content.
-In the coming weeks, when a user searches for terms that may bring up content that some may find distressing, for example ‘scary make-up’, the search results page will be covered with an opt-in viewing screen.
+Beginning in September, when a user searches for terms that may bring up content that some may find distressing, for example ‘scary make-up’, the search results page will be covered with an opt-in viewing screen.
 Individuals will be able to click 'Show results' to continue to see the content.
 The opt-in viewing screens already appear on top of videos that some may find graphic or distressing, with this type of content ineligible for recommendation into anyone's For You feed.

 We’re proud that our platform has become a place where people can share their personal experiences with mental well-being, find community and support each other, and we take very seriously our responsibility to keep TikTok a safe space for these important conversations.